Part of Fukuoka · Kyushu

 Ohori Park

-A lake-centered city park with islands, walking paths, and a Japanese garden on the southern edge
+A lake-centred city park with a classical Japanese garden on its southern edge

 Fukuoka Castle Ruins